 You may think this should be the opposite as you can see the dirt on the glass better with the sun streaming in.
 The sun, however, can prematurely dry the window washing fluid, leaving residue and streaks.
 If you wait for a cloudy day to wash your windows, the cleaning solution will remain until you wipe it away, and you will end up with a brilliant streak-free shine.

 Use a Squeegee

 It is amazing what a difference this one simple tool makes on glass surfaces.
-Sometimes the first wipe of the cloth doesn't remove all of the cleaning solution, and having to re-wipe areas of glass is a guarantee that you'll have streaks.
+Sometimes the first wipe of the cloth doesn't remove all of the cleaning solution and having to re-wipe areas of glass is a guarantee that you'll have streaks.
 Using a squeegee, however, makes it effortless to polish each section of the window.
-A long-handled squeegee is a must if you will be doing tall windows, and it will do double duty in cleaning shower walls as well.
+A long-handled squeegee is a must if you will be doing tall windows, and it will do double duty in cleaning shower walls and doors as well.

 04 of 08